guyelov/Face-Recognition-Mitigation-Method/demo/README.md

-# Face Recognition Mitigation Methods Hackathon Demo
+# Face Recognition Mitigation Methods Hackathon Demo :machine:

 This repository contains a demo app for the Face Recognition Mitigation Methods Hackathon.
 Its contains two main components: